Current Political & Legal Developments

 In Germany, the longstanding debate on the Supply Chain Due Diligence Act is coming to an end.
 On 11 June 2021, the German government passed the "Act on Corporate Due Diligence Obligations in Supply Chains".
 The aim of the law is to create legal clarity for companies as they implement human rights due diligence processes and to strengthen the rights of potentially affected parties.

-What is the new law about?
+What is the law about?
 And which companies are affected?
-In a nutshell: the law will initially apply to companies with 3,000 or more employees and will take effect on 1 January 2023.
+In a nutshell: The national law initially applied to companies with 3,000 or more employees in Germany from 1 January 2023.
 Temporary workers will also be taken into account.
-As of 1 January 2024, the scope of application will be extended to companies with a workforce of at least 1,000 employees.
+Since 1 January 2024, the scope of application was extended to companies with a workforce of at least 1,000 employees.
 This means that the law will initially apply to about 600 enterprises, and later to about 2,900 enterprises.

 This development raises questions for companies.
-The Helpdesk on Business & Human Rights is pleased to support you in implementing human rights due diligence processes with your company.
+The Helpdesk on Business and Human Rights is pleased to support you in implementing human rights due diligence processes with your company.

 European Developments